reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

   }
 }
 ```
-In this example, it populates the `HttpOptions` request and calls HttpClient `execute()` method.
+In this example, we populate the `HttpOptions` request and call the `HttpClient.execute()` method.
 The response from the server is processed by the handler, and the resulting map of headers is returned to the caller.

-Let's now test options request processing:
+Let's now test the OPTIONS request:

 ```java
 @Test